 In the case of a scholarship student who withdraws, the student's account will be credited with the same proportion of the term scholarship as charged for tuition: 75% if the student leaves on or before the second Friday; 50% on or before the fifth Friday and no refund thereafter.

 In compliance with federal law, special refund arrangements apply to first-time students receiving aid under Title IV.
 Contact the Graduate School financial aid officer for additional information.

-To help students whose records indicate scholarly promise, the University makes available special scholarships and fellowships and a variety of awards and work opportunities.
+To help students whose records indicate scholarly promise, the University makes available special scholarships and fellowships and a variety of awards.
 All awards are granted and accepted with the understanding that they may be revoked or reduced at any time for undesirable conduct or poor academic standing.

-Ordinarily, no student may hold a fellowship, scholarship, or teaching assistantship for more than two years of study for the master's degree, more than three years of study for the M.F.A. degree, or more than four years of study for the Ph.D. degree.
+Ordinarily, no student may hold a fellowship or scholarship for more than two years of study for the master's degree, more than three years of study for the M.F.A. degree, or more than four years of study for the Ph.D. degree.
 Priority in making awards is given to full-time students.

-Students receiving financial aid from Brandeis University, whether in the form of a scholarship, fellowship, or teaching/research assistantship, are required to maintain a superior level of academic progress.
+Students receiving financial aid from Brandeis University, whether in the form of a scholarship or fellowship are required to maintain a superior level of academic progress.